Crysis21/PagerTabIndicator/Readme.md

 * `tab_divider_color`
 * `tab_divider_resource` - used to specify a drawable resource that should be used to be drawn as a divider
 * `tab_show_bar_indicator` - param to show/hide the indicator bar. default set tot true
-* `tab_elevation` - set elevation to the tab bar.
+* `tab_elevation` - set tabElevation to the tab bar.
 In case of bottom bar placement, you should use a higher value to make the shadow more visible.
 * `tab_disable_animation` - disable indicator animation while switching tabs